joe-herman/joe-herman.github.io/_posts/2021-07-31-the-ps-of-job-satisfaction.md

 ---
 layout: post
-title: "The Ps of a Job"
+title: "The Ps of Job Satisfaction"
 ---

 **People** - Do you like your team?
 Your manager?
 The people you interact with and are influenced by daily?